-The MCO must provide a Notice of Decision to the requesting provider and the enrollee when the MCO takes adverse action or makes an adverse determination.
+The MCO must provide a NOD to the requesting provider and the enrollee when the MCO takes adverse action or makes an adverse determination.
 Pursuant to 42 CFR 438.404(b) and §438.210(c) the NOD must explain:

-- a.
-The action the MCO or its contractor has taken or intends to take; - b.
-The reasons for the action; - c.
-The enrollee's or the provider's right to file an appeal;
+a.
+The action the MCO or its contractor has taken or intends to take;